-3 days after Kentauros, everyone’s asking the same thing: how the heck do I get rid of this muscle pain?
+3 days after Kentauros, everyone’s asking the same thing: how the hell do I get rid of this muscle pain?
 Unfortunately, research is still trying to find out the decisive answer to your question.
-It’s a complex topic of ongoing investigation, but until then we will provide you – and your glutes – with an overview of what’s been uncovered so far, to hopefully help ease the pain.
+It’s a complex topic of ongoing investigation, but until then we will provide you – and your glutes – with an overview of what’s been uncovered so far to hopefully help ease the pain.
 Sit tight.

 The Repeated Bout Effect